Travel Tips, Packing Recommendations, Rules of the Road

 ___comfortable ear plugs and consider a white noise or sound maker to help overcome exterior sounds in the night

 ___rubber flip flops or what are sometimes referred to as shower shoes.
 Many hotels in Europe have a combination tub and shower.
 Some people find these difficult to get in and out of as there are rarely hand rails.
+This is critical if you have any kind of balance or steadiness on your feet issues.
 A pair of flip flops that can be used as shower shoes can be a lifesaver, literally.
+Do not forget this, please.

 ___ Light jacket, sweater even for a summer time tour.
+Yes, it gets down into the 60s or lower in Europe even in June – August.
 An insulated jacket in fall, depending on where you’re traveling.
 To blend in with the locals and for all of our safety, do not bring or wear jackets, shirts or sweaters emblazoned with American connections, like colleges, towns, etc.

 ___If you are going to be touring in Italy, a light shawl or even just a big, light scarf for the ladies to throw over bare shoulders in order to be allowed into churches.
 This is a strict rule in Italy.
-No exposed knees for women or teenagers in churches in Italy, either.
+No exposed knees, bellies for women or teenagers in churches in Italy, either.
+Men need to have shorts that come down to their knees or better yet, bring a pair of light trousers for those important cathedral visits on your list.

 ___comfortable shoes.
-James recommends brown or black comfortable walking shoes with a special emphasis on shoes with thick soles.
 If it’s time to buy new shoes for your journey, tell the salesperson that you need a shoe that can provide comfort over rugged surfaces and that you may be on your feet for several hours per day.
 Europe is the land of cobblestones and uneven street and sidewalk surfaces.
 Sandals and flat-bottomed shoes can’t handle the surfaces.
+Not many Europeans wear white tennis shoes, just FYI.
+If you want to blend in, go dark.

 ___ large zip lock bags.
 These come in handy for putting personal care items into, or for your spare change, or for other small items that would otherwise be lost in your baggage.